melissamonk-NOAA/Vermilion_2021/doc/indices/CCFRP_writeup.knit.md

 \begin{table}

 \caption{(\#tab:tab-index-ccfrp)Standardized index for the CCFRP survey index with log-scale standard errors and 95\% highest
-       posterior density (HPD) intervals for vermilion in the northern model .}
+       posterior density (HPD) intervals for vermilion in the northern model.}
 \centering
 \begin{tabular}[t]{rrrrr}
 \toprule